 By Iris Stone

 In this ranking, we highlight our selections for the best value colleges and universities in Alabama.
+For flexible online programs, see our ranking of best value online Alabama colleges.

 Alabama has a well-known reputation in the United States; ask a resident of any part of the country and they are likely to tell you that Alabamians are religious, friendly, and full of history and Southern charm.
 Alabama’s colleges and universities reflect these values well, and you’ll find numerous Christian schools and popular Historically Black Colleges and Universities in our ranking below.
 Of course, don’t forget the University of Alabama, which stands proudly as the flagship campus of a growing public school system.